-Line 16 - You must add back any amount of Illinois Replacement taxes that you deducted on your U.S. Form 1065 to arrive at your federal ordinary income.
+Line 16 - You must add back any amount of Illinois Replacement taxes that you deducted on your U.S. Form 1065 or 1065-B to arrive at your federal ordinary income.
 You are not required to add back taxes from other states that you included as a federal deduction.